joppevos/Redshift-AOV-generator/README.md

 ## What?
-A custom Multipass AOV generator for redshift Maya.
+A Multipass AOV generator for redshift Maya.

 ![c61d0b19a79a86c972cef6faa75d4a0b](https://user-images.githubusercontent.com/44348300/49168419-baf26a00-f337-11e8-83ab-559dd69f7fea.png)